Wrick1361/Wrick1361/README.md

 • 6+ years of experience in Software Development including Analysis, and Development Python environments.

+• Worked for industry clients and have experience working with Finance, RealEstate, Manufacturing, Public Sector.

 • Experience in Functional and Object-Oriented Programming styles of Python.

-• Worked for industry clients and have experience working with Finance, RealEstate, Manufacturing, Public Sector.
+• AWS Solutions Architect - Associate

+• Worked in Azure IaaS

 Skills